thefirsthero/Chatterbox-TTS-Extended/README.md

 ## Persistent Settings

 - **JSON Settings Save/Load:** All UI choices are persisted to `settings.json` on every run/change, restoring your last-used configuration automatically.
+To reset your settings to default, delete the `settings.json` folder in the root directory.

 ---